meltwater/dragoman/README.md

 - The executable can be downloaded from the [releases page](https://github.com/meltwater/dragoman/releases/latest) for various architectures
 - Extract the executable and place it somewhere in your `$PATH`

-# KMS Encrpytion and Decryption
+# KMS Encryption and Decryption
 Envelope encryption can be done using KMS to encrypt your strings locally.
 When encrypting secrets, you will be returned a string in the format `ENC[KMS,{{YOUR_ENCRYPTED_SECRET}}]`.
 It's important to leave the ENC and KMS wrapping to allow for proper decryption later.

 You will either need your AWS Credentials in ~/.aws/credentials or all of the following environment variables set: